A message from the County Executive

 The Howard County Strategic Road Safety Plan is guided by a core vison to prevent all traffic crash-related fatalities and serious injuries, and to reduce the number and severity of crashes.
 The plan serves as a roadmap to guide county policies and actions to reduce the number of traffic-related crashes, injuries, and fatalities using a comprehensive and strategic approach, which coupled with partnerships with the state of Maryland, will continue to advance safety on our roads.

 Strategic Road Safety Plan

 Howard County is recognized as one of the best places to live in the United States and is characterized by low unemployment, a highly educated population, low crime, a nationally recognized education system, and is one of the safest jurisdictions in the state to drive, take the bus, walk, and bike.
 However, crashes are one of the leading causes of death and injuries for pedestrians, cyclists and motorists in both Maryland and Howard County and ensuring and improving the safety and health of Howard County’s residents, visitors, and travelers is a county goal and priority.
-In recognition of this fact, the Office of Transportation initiated a project, in coordination with county and state agencies, to develop the Howard County Strategic Road Safety Plan.
+To meet this vision the Strategic Road Safety Plan developed: